 I’m a big fan of forgiveness, but I understand if it feels difficult or isn’t the right time for you.
 In my personal experience, letting go of a grudge against my parents opened my whole experience of life and paved the way for our relationship to be much more loving.

 I never got an apology, and we never had “the talk” I thought I needed.
 I was just tired of feeling angry and resentful and wanted freedom.

-I can see now that this grudge was a huge energy vampire for many years, and now I don’t even think about what happened.
-It no longer occupies my mental and emotional real estate, which is why things feel simpler.
+Looking back, I can see that this grudge consumed my energy for many years—and now I rarely think about what happened.
+It no longer occupies my mental and emotional space.

 1. Forgiveness is life-changing.

 When you turn toward yourself, notice how holding a grudge seeps into your thoughts and dominates your emotions.

 Once you’re serious about forgiveness and make peace your priority, your energy naturally begins to open.
 Instead of chewing on thoughts about the past, you’re available to be compassionate with yourself and way more open to the wonders of the present moment.